mrclay/Elgg-elggx_lists_api/README.md

 ### Using the built-in lists actions/views

 Your plugin may choose to use the built-in lists actions for adding/removing/rearranging items.
-Since these are not aware of your business logic, you must specify permissions by handling the plugin hook "elggx_lists:can".
+This API comes with a default permissions handler that handles the hook "elggx_lists:can".
+Essentially, if the user can edit the list's entity, he/can use the actions.

-Your handler always will be passed the list as `$params['list']`, and the logged in user as `$params['user']`.
+When an action needs to determine if the user has permission, it triggers the hook "elggx_lists:can".
+Handlers always will be passed the list as `$params['list']`, and the logged in user as `$params['user']`.

 Available values for `$type`: